ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chanceadditional/ChanceAddl.md

 get a free ride (receiving an opportunity or advantage without making less or no effort)
 go all in (hazard everything on a result)
 golden ticket (an extremely valuable opportunity)
-happen (up)   on someone/something (to encounter someone or something randomly)
+happen on someone/something (to encounter someone or something randomly)
 happen across (to discover or encounter someone or something by chance)
-have a vested interest (being interested in something because of the high probability of success)
+have a vested interest (caring about something because of the high probability of success)
 in all likelihood (very probably)
 in all probability (something is very likely)
 in the cards (likely to happen)